Udonis Haslem: 2013–23: "Player-coach" role and retirement

 On November 28, 2020, Haslem re-signed with the Heat.
 He played in one game in the 2020–21 season, on May 13, 2021, against the Philadelphia 76ers.
 Haslem scored four points in two minutes off the bench before getting ejected as a result of a scuffle with Dwight Howard, making the 40-year-old Haslem the oldest player in the last 20 years to get ejected.

 On August 15, 2021, Haslem re-signed with the Heat.

 On August 23, 2022, Haslem announced his intentions to retire after the 2022–23 season, re-signing with the Heat for another year.
 In his final regular season game on April 9, 2023, Haslem scored 24 points in 25 minutes during a 123–110 victory over the Orlando Magic.
 He became the second 42-year-old in NBA history to score 24 or more points in a game after Kareem Abdul-Jabbar did so in Game 3 of the 1989 NBA Finals and it marked Haslem's highest-scoring output since 2009.
-His three three-point shots in the game was a career-high.
+His three three-point shots in the game was a career high.

 At the age 42 years and 363 days, Haslem became the oldest person to play in the NBA Finals when he entered the fourth quarter of Game 3 of the NBA Finals with 29.8 seconds remaining, breaking the mark of 42 years, 58 days set by Kareem Abdul-Jabbar in 1989.
 After the Heat lost the NBA Finals to the Denver Nuggets in five games, Haslem officially announced his retirement on July 28, 2023.
 The Heat retired Haslem's No. 40 jersey on January 19, 2024.

 Post-playing career

 On November 8, 2023, the Heat hired Haslem to hold the role of vice president of basketball development.
 In 2024, he began working as a television analyst, appearing on NBA TV's postseason panel.
 Haslem has also made appearances for ESPN.

-Haslem joined Prime Video as a studio analyst during the 2025-26 NBA season.
+Haslem joined Prime Video as a studio analyst during the 2025–26 NBA season.

 Other appearances

-Haslem appeared in the music video for the song "GDFR" by Flo Rida, as well as the music video for "Bet That" by Trick Daddy, and the music video for Born-N-Raised by DJ Khaled, Pitbull, Trick Daddy, and Rick Ross.
+Haslem appeared in the music video for the song "G.D.F.R." by Flo Rida, as well as the music video for "Bet That" by Trick Daddy, and the music video for Born-N-Raised by DJ Khaled, Pitbull, Trick Daddy and Rick Ross.